 Here are some very rough and simplified figures, just to illustrate how this could be possible.
-It seems plausible to us that $100 billion spent on reducing existential risk could reduce it by over 1% over the next century.
+It seems plausible to us that $100 billion spent on reducing existential threats could reduce it by over 1% over the next century.
 A one percentage point reduction in the risk would be expected to save about 100 million lives among the present generation (1% of about 10 billion people alive today).
-This would mean the investment would save lives for only $1000 per person.29
+This would mean the investment would save lives for only $1,000 per person.27

-GiveWell’s top recommended charity, Against Malaria Foundation (AMF), is often presented as one of the best ways to help the present generation and saves lives for around $7500 (2017 figures).31 So these estimates would put existential risk reduction as better or in the same ballpark cost-effectiveness as AMF for saving lives in the present generation — a charity that was specifically selected for being outstanding on that dimension.
+GiveWell’s top recommended charity, Against Malaria Foundation (AMF), is often presented as one of the best ways to help the present generation and saves lives for around $7,500 (2017 figures).29 So these estimates would put existential threat reduction as better or in the same ballpark of cost-effectiveness as AMF for saving lives in the present generation — a charity that was specifically selected for being outstanding on that dimension.

 Likewise, we think that if 10,000 talented young people focused their careers on these risks, they could achieve something like a 1% reduction in the risks.
-That would mean that each person would save 1000 lives over their careers in the present generation, which is probably better than what they could save by earning to give and donating to The Against Malaria Foundation.32
+That would mean that each person would save 1,000 lives in expectation over their careers in the present generation, which is probably better than what they could save by earning to give and donating to Against Malaria Foundation.30

 In one sense, these are unfair comparisons, because GiveWell’s estimate is far more solid and well-researched, whereas our estimate is more of an informed guess.
 There may also be better ways to help the present generation than AMF (e.g. policy advocacy).

-If we also consider future generations, then the effectiveness of reducing existential risks is orders of magnitude higher, and it’s hard to imagine a more urgent priority right now.
+If we also consider future generations, then the effectiveness of reducing existential threats is orders of magnitude higher, and it’s hard to imagine a more urgent priority right now.

 Now you can either read some responses to these arguments, or skip ahead to practical ways to contribute.